Dangers of Dental Mercury!

 Composite resin fillings are the most common alternative to dental amalgam.
 They are sometimes called “tooth-coloured” or “white” fillings because of their colour.
 Composite resin fillings are made of a type of plastic (an acrylic resin) reinforced with powdered glass filler.
 The colour and translucency of composite resins can be customized to closely match surrounding teeth.

 Our cosmetic dentists, who believe in holistic dental care, do not simply take the opinion of any group or organization without sound, unbiased scientific evidence proving the issue.
 They do not use any material simply because they always used it or it is easier or cheaper to use.
-Treating patients in a Bio Safe Dentistry manner, in a safe environment with biocompatible materials and chemicals is the duty of all practising dentists.
+Treating patients in a Bio-Safe Dentistry manner, in a safe environment with biocompatible materials and chemicals is the duty of all practicing dentists.